 Binge eating disorder is slightly different from other eating disorders.

-People with bulimia nervosa (sometimes called binge-purge syndrome) binge on food and then vomit or use laxatives to avoid gaining weight.
+People with bulimia nervosa (sometimes called binge-purge syndrome) binge on food and then purge (vomiting or using laxatives) to avoid gaining weight.
 They may also fast (stop eating for a while) or compulsively exercise after an eating binge.
-Like people who suffer from binge eating disorder, those with bulimia nervosa repeatedly eat excessive amounts of food and feel guilty or ashamed about it.
-Unlike bulimia, however, individuals with binge eating disorder do not or are unable to purge and are, therefore, frequently overweight.
+Like people who suffer from binge eating disorder, those with bulimia nervosa repeatedly eat very large amounts of food and feel guilty or ashamed about it.
+Unlike bulimia, however, those with binge eating disorder do not or are unable to purge and are, therefore, frequently overweight.